CS-EVA-LAB/distrobox-rootless-docker/README.md

 There are two options:
 1. Download the original distrobox

     Please refer to the Distrobox [installation page](https://distrobox.it/#installation).
+    You also have to download the patch file at [distrobox-rootless.patch](https://raw.githubusercontent.com/CS-EVA-LAB/distrobox-rootless-docker/master/distrobox-rootless.patch).

+    After downloading, run the patch command to patch the executables:

+    ```
+    cd ~/.local/bin
+    patch < distrobox-rootless.patch
+    ```

 2. Use the version provided in this repo